 Design

 The primary design was a pragmatic ‘cluster cohort’ randomised trial.
 The intervention was targeted at staff and we randomised teams to avoid contamination.
 Following cluster randomisation, we recruited patients cared for by teams of community mental health professionals in both arms (see Fig 1).
 We assessed those patients at 6 months, comparing outcomes in the teams trained to embed shared decision-making in their routine care planning, with control teams delivering routine care planning alone.
-Our trial protocol has been published [22] and the trial was registered (ISRCTN16488358).
-The trial protocol is supplied as a supporting information file.
+Our trial protocol has been published [22, S1 Protocol] and the trial was registered (ISRCTN16488358).
+The full trial protocol is supplied as a supporting information file (S2 Protocol).

 In terms of the PRECIS-2 criteria [23], we enhanced the pragmatic nature of our trial by adopting very broad patient inclusion criteria, delivering the intervention in routine care settings, limiting the resources required to deliver the intervention, allowing flexibility in delivery and adherence, using an outcome of direct relevance to patients, and adopting intention to treat analysis.